Your weight, food, and metabolism define you in a lot of ways, and with the right food selection, you can really speed up your metabolism.

 In contrast to eating pizza, if you eat a plate of freshly cooked vegetables before leaving for work, you might feel hungry faster than you usually would.
 You might even resort to taking snacks to keep up with your bodily energy requirements.

-The reason for this is because vegetables contain lesser calories than pizza, and it is easy for your body to break down these calories and use them up.
+The reason for this is that vegetables contain lesser calories than pizza, and it is easy for your body to break down these calories and use them up.
 Food substances with low calories are called low-calorie foods.

 High-Calorie Foods.
 Good or Bad?

 Generally, high-calorie foods are slower to metabolize.
-(2) While it is sometimes a good thing to take in high-calorie foods, seeing that you would be energetic for more extended periods, it is sometimes a bad idea to do so, especially if you don’t use up a lot of energy by means of metabolism, if you do not move around a lot, or if you sit in an office all day or lie in bed too often.
+(2) While it is sometimes a good thing to take in high-calorie foods, seeing that you would be energetic for more extended periods, it is sometimes a bad idea to do so.
+Especially if you don’t use up a lot of energy by means of metabolism, if you do not move around a lot, or if you sit in an office all day or lie in bed too often.

 I’d explain why.